Panashe-glitch/Concurrency_Resourse_Access_And_Synchronisation_Engine/README.md

 Most concurrent systems demonstrate correctness anecdotally — "we ran it and nothing broke."
 ConRes takes a different approach:

-1. **Specification** — every requirement is translated into a named, falsifiable property (S1–S10, L1–L4).
+1. **Specification** Every requirement is translated into a named, falsifiable property (S1–S10, L1–L4).
-2. **Formal proof** — structural safety properties are proven as Petri net place invariants.
+2. **Formal proof** Structural safety properties are proven as Petri net place invariants.
-3. **Machine verification** — proofs are confirmed by TINA, not trusted as hand calculations.
+3. **Machine verification** Proofs are confirmed by TINA, not trusted as hand calculations.
-4. **Runtime assertion** — the dashboard is not a display layer but a verification surface.
+4. **Runtime assertion** The dashboard is not a display layer but a verification surface.
 Every poll cycle checks the same invariants the Petri nets prove.
 If implementation diverges from model, the dashboard turns red.
-5. **Empirical validation** — stress tests exercise every property under realistic contention, with a continuous invariant monitor running on a background thread.
+5. **Empirical validation** Stress tests exercise every property under realistic contention, with a continuous invariant monitor running on a background thread.

 The result is a system where correctness is established at four independent levels: structural proof, machine verification, runtime assertion, and empirical stress testing.
 No single tier is trusted in isolation.